haven-protocol-org/haven-main/tests/libwallet_api_tests/scripts/README.md

 # Running libwallet_api tests

 ## Environment for the tests
-* Running monero node, linked to private/public testnet.
+* Running haven node, linked to private/public testnet.
   By default, tests expect daemon running at ```localhost:27750```, can be overridden with environment variable ```TESTNET_DAEMON_ADDRESS=<your_daemon_address>``` [Manual](https://github.com/moneroexamples/private-testnet) explaining how to run private testnet.